lsandig/Kirstine.jl/docs/src/tutorial.md

 Suppose we want to investigate the [dose-response relationship](https://en.wikipedia.org/wiki/Dose%E2%80%93response_relationship) between a drug and some clinical outcome.
-A commonly used model for this task is the _sigmoid Emax_ model: an s-shaped curve with a parameter for controlling the steepness of the slope.
+A commonly used model for this task is the _sigmoid Emax_ model: an s-shaped curve with four parameters.
 Assuming independent measurement errors, the corresponding regression model for a total of ``n`` observations at ``K`` different dose levels ``x_1,\dots,x_k`` is